DucHienIT/GameIndie_DH01/README.md

 # Max Fire

-Max Fire is an action-packed 2D shooting game that offers fast-paced gameplay, requiring skill and presenting a high level of challenge.
+Max Fire is an action-packed 2D shooting game that offers limitless battles against enemies, leveling up your character, collecting loot, and unlocking new abilities.

 ## Description

-In Max Fire, players will engage in thrilling battles, traversing through various levels, eliminating enemy forces, and completing missions.
-The game features intuitive controls that allow players to move their character, jump, dodge, and shoot.
+In Max Fire, players will embark on an endless combat journey, facing hordes of enemies and striving to level up their character.
+Engage in intense battles, defeat enemies to earn experience points, and unlock new features and enhancements as you progress.
+Collect valuable loot from defeated enemies to purchase powerful equipment and skills to aid you in your battles.

 ## Gameplay

-Players will navigate through a series of short levels, engaging in combat with different enemies, collecting power-ups, dodging obstacles, and confronting powerful bosses at the end of each level.
+The gameplay of Max Fire revolves around non-stop action and progression.
+Players will face waves of enemies in fast-paced battles, utilizing a variety of weapons and abilities.
+Defeating enemies will grant experience points, which can be used to level up your character, unlocking new skills and attributes.
+The game features an extensive loot system, allowing players to collect valuable items dropped by enemies, providing additional enhancements and customization options.
+With each level gained, players will acquire new abilities and become even more formidable in their quest.

 ## Features

+- Endless battles against hordes of enemies
+- Level up your character and unlock new skills
+- Collect valuable loot from defeated enemies
+- Purchase powerful equipment and abilities
-- Intuitive controls for smooth and responsive gameplay.
+- Fast-paced and action-packed gameplay
-- Diverse and challenging levels with different environments, including forests, ports, enemy bases, and unique locations.
-- Multiple playable characters, each with their own unique characteristics and skills.
-- Various types of enemies and bosses, each with their own distinct attributes, abilities, and weaknesses.
-- Engaging sound effects, including immersive background music, weapon sounds, explosions, footsteps, and character voices.
-- Visually stunning 2D pixel art graphics, featuring detailed character and enemy models.

 ## Installation